 Want to get started?
 Then be sure to check out the article; it’s loaded with actionable tips.

-It’s not your imagination: this winning tip can help you make the right decision if you decide to take on a partner.
+It’s not your imagination: this tip can help you make the right decision if you decide to take on a partner.
 YFS Magazine put together ten important money-related questions to ask any potential business partner.

 We were particularly thrilled with their first two tips.
 The first one is to ask about the state of the potential partner’s personal finances.
 And the second is to ask how divide business and personal expenses.
 These two questions are related.